b-thi/FNN/README.md

 ## Installation
-You can install `FNN` from GitHub with the following command:
+You can install `FNN` from GitHub with the following commands:

 ``` r
 install.packages("devtools")